 Whether you received a red light ticket for a failure to stop near The Alamo in San Antonio, or got pulled over for an illegal turn at an intersection near AT&T Stadium in Dallas, you could be on the hook for some serious money.
 If you've ever received any form of traffic citation in Texas, you know that they can put a severe dent in your wallet.
 Also, you'll also be assessed points that could result in a license suspension or worse.

-The cost of a red light ticket in Texas varies based on the city and county that issued it to you.
-So, what penalties are you facing if you're issued a red light ticket in Texas?.
+The cost of a red light ticket in Texas varies based on a number of factors.
+Expect to pay at least $155 and as much as $286 depending on your circumstances.
+So, what determines the penalties you're facing if you're issued a red light ticket in Texas?.
 Let's take a look:

 TEXAS RED LIGHT TICKET COST TABLE